 "You speak English so well."

 Assumed fluency of English is a common experience for Asian Americans.
 Throughout my career, I've given presentations and led discussions with large groups of people and there are times when someone comments on my ability to speak English.
-After one discussion, I was approached by a meeting attendee that my ability to speak English was "eye opening."
+After one discussion, I was approached by a meeting attendee that my ability to speak English was "eye-opening."
 The comment was then followed up by a question of when I emigrated to the United States.
 As a Korean American that was born and raised in the United States, this left me with feeling that I was viewed as a foreigner.

 "You must be good at math."

 The broad assumption that all Asians are good at math is a racial stereotype.
 During a meeting, it was implied that I should have the answers to every math problem.
-For me it felt as if those individuals believed the stereotype that Asian-Americans are good at math and didn't value my other points that I had made previously in the meeting.
+For me, it felt as if those individuals believed the stereotype that Asian Americans are good at math and didn't value my other points that I had made previously in the meeting.

-"Open the kimono"
+"Open the kimono."

 During a meeting when an individual felt there were things being unsaid, they proceeded to state that we needed to "open the kimono."
 While the term can have multiple meanings, it can be perceived negatively as the phrase alludes to a period of feudal Japan when women were treated as objects and possessions rather than equals.
 As a Korean American, this has even further connotations and images.
 During the Japanese occupation of Korea before World War II, Korean women were forced into prostitution for the occupying soldiers.
 Both my paternal and maternal grandmothers bore scars given to them by their mothers to make them appear less appealing.
 The devaluation of women during these times has had lasting implications.
-Not only do the scars bare a permanent reminder of frightening times, they also serve as a reminder of the salacious negative constraints surrounding the phrase, which is problematic.
+Not only do the scars serve as a permanent reminder of frightening times, they also serve as a reminder of the salacious negative constraints surrounding the phrase, which is problematic.

 It is important to continue having discussions and raising awareness about the impacts microaggressions can have on marginalized groups.